econder/mrplatform/MRPlatform/README.md

 * Each enum gets a unique Guid assigned to it.

 ### Version Information

+### 2.2.0
+* Added screen title field to MenuItem class.
+Made the screen title field available in the MenuNavigation and MenuFavorites classes.
+* Added userName parameter to MenuFavorites class to only return favorites belonging to the current user.
+This was already in place for INSERTS just not SELECTS.

 ### 2.1.0
 * Created new version to get around conflicts in System Platform between build versions.